reactive-python/reactpy/docs/source/creating-interfaces/index.rst

             :link: html-with-idom
             :link-type: doc

-            Learn how to construct HTML layouts with IDOM.
+            Construct HTML layouts with IDOM.

         .. grid-item-card:: :octicon:`package` Your First Components
             :link: your-first-components
             :link-type: doc

-            Discover how to define and use components.
+            Define and use components.

-        .. grid-item-card:: :octicon:`versions` Dynamic Element Children
+        .. grid-item-card:: :octicon:`versions` Rendering Data
-            :link: dynamic-element-children
+            :link: rendering-data
             :link-type: doc

-            Correctly render lists of child elements that may change in length or order.
+            Render HTML elements and components from raw data

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
 IDOM allows you to